Colleges & Trade Schools in Phoenix, Arizona

 You can take advantage of free Wi-Fi outside many public facilities throughout the city.
 This free Wi-Fi can be handy if you need to study remotely but can't afford your own Internet connection.

 And when it's time to start growing your professional contacts and finding potential mentors, it's worth becoming a member of one or more networking groups.
-Over 1,400 groups currently exist in the Phoenix area.
-Some of the best examples to check out if you're a recent or soon-to-be graduate include:
+Many groups currently exist in the Phoenix area.

 - Automotive Technician